 - Regular vet visits: A vet is in the best position to know the health status of your cat and advice you on what to do.
 The vet basically makes an assessment of your cat and can give you updates on what will help your cat and what would not.
 Just like you take your car to a mechanic to service, take your cat to a vet to be assessed.

 - Feed your cat a healthy diet: As mentioned, a cat with a weak immune system is more likely to be affected by the effects of the parasitic mites.
 As such, you should make sure you are feeding your cat food that will boost its immune system.
 If it becomes necessary that you include supplements, by all means, go ahead.
 It gives you an upper hand over the disease and will definitely save your cat and you too the trouble.
+Find out more about cat vitamins here.

 It is safe to say that no one wants a sick cat, and definitely not a mangy one.
 Cats are one of the most adorable creatures a person could have as a pet.
 They are great to be around and pose little to no risk to human beings.
 You would want to make sure your cat is able to live a happy and healthy life while it is with you.
 Diseases are surely uncomfortable for cats, and mange is no different.
 In that same vein, diseases can be treated, and mange is not an exception.
 A mange-free life increases the quality of life of your cat.
 Parasites feed off their host’s nutrients, and some mites use this technique to cause mange in cats.
 These parasitic mites, like other disease-causing organisms, have their remedies.
 It is better to take steps that prevent the illness from affecting your cat.
 When all else fails, and the cat gets sick anyway there are ways to treat it.
 Cat owners can decide to use home remedies to treat their cats.
 The home remedies include using antibacterial or antifungal products like shampoos or sprays for grooming the cat.
 These are not hard to find on the market.
 Ultimately, seeking the services of a vet is recommended.
 Always keep in mind that you will be a happy owner if you have a happy cat, so do take care of your cat.
 Everybody deserves a happy healthy life, including cats.